Have You Completed Your Annual SEC Review (Rule 206(4)-7)?

 Do I need a compliance consultant to start an RIA?

 While it is not legally required, it is highly recommended.
 The RIA registration process is intricate and varies by state.
-Failing to handle it properly can lead to significant delays and future regulatory risks.
+Failing to handle the requirements to start an RIA properly can lead to significant delays and future regulatory risks.
 An experienced compliance professional can ensure a smooth, compliant, and timely launch.

 What is the difference between an RIA and a broker-dealer?